mbezjak/opjj-testing/1-reverse-list/groovy/README.markdown

  2. Test report is generated in `build/reports/tests` directory.
 Open `index.html` in any browser.

+It is also possible to:

+ 1. Right click on a project
+ 2. Run As -> JUnit Test

 ## Fool around
 Steps to fool around with gradle: